OxfordRSE/L2Gv2/docs/index.md

 TODO==0.1.0
 ```

-Or, in the more modern `pyproject.toml` manner:
+Or, in the more modern `pyproject.toml` format:

 ```toml
 dependencies = ["TODO==0.1.0"]